-Here’s a letter I’ve sent to the Hon.
+Here’s an open letter I wrote to the Hon.
 Craig Wallace, Qld Minister for Water:

 A copy of your media release was forwarded to me from the ofﬁce of Queensland Conservation.

 I urge you to withdraw this publication before you mislead Queensland’s gardeners.
 I have been growing productive and ornamental plants in Brisbane for nearly ﬁve years exclusively using recycled waste water.

 On page 5 of your publication, ‘Waterwise Queensland, gardening with grey water’ lists the

 following plant categories as being allegedly intolerant of grey water:

 I have been growing the following in my Brisbane garden using recycled wastewater since